 The Forecasting Part:

 And then there is forecasting.
 It too is complex.
 Trying to forecast the weather, the global economy, the adaptation of technology or the U.S. Consumer is fraught with peril.
 Today, everything is interdependent.
-I intend this to be the first in a three part series on how growing complexity is changing our lives.
-For no particular reason, I’m starting with forecasting.
+I intend this to be the second post in a four part series on how growing complexity is changing our lives.
+For no particular reason, I’m addressing forecasting in this post.

 As I think back through my career, I find that I (we) spent a great deal of time and energy trying to predict highly uncertain events.
 Occasionally we seem to be pretty good at the task.
 However, hindsight lets me also see that we were actually pretty lucky in those years when we “made our forecast” within +/- 10% of the single number.
 Weather forecasters are smarter than we were.
 They, at least, give you a percentage chance for precipitation.
 There will be a 20% chance of rain, or an 80% chance of snow accumulation between 8 and 10 inches in the next 24 hours.